ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 The mode of login is configured by admin, if the login is configured as Password-based login, the supervisor will be able to login the client machine in both online and offline mode using their password.

-1. System allows the user to provide their credential and submit.
+1. System allows the operator to provide their credential and submit.
 1. System validates that the username belongs to an on boarded Registration Officer or Supervisor on that client.
-1. System validates that the password matches with the user’s password stored locally.
+1. System validates that the password matches with the operator’s password stored locally.
 The local password will be fetched from the server during sync.
-1. System validates that the user is not blacklisted.
-The blacklisted user details will be fetched from the server during sync.
+1. System validates that the operator is not blacklisted.
+The blacklisted operator details will be fetched from the server during sync.
-1. System validates that the user has a role or Registration Officer or Supervisor.
+1. System validates that the operator has a role or Registration Officer or Supervisor.

 **(ii) OTP based login**

 If the client machine is online and the supervisor is mapped to the client machine, then the system allows supervisor to login with the OTP.
 The system allows supervisor to enter their username and authenticate himself or herself with OTP.

-1. Allows the user to enter their username and submit.
+1. Allows the operator to enter their username and submit.
 1. Validates that the username belongs to an on-boarded Registration Officer or Supervisor on that client.
-1. The system generates and sends an OTP by SMS to the user’s registered mobile number.
+1. The system generates and sends an OTP by SMS to the operator’s registered mobile number.
 Use the template defined in Admin for the OTP message.
-1. Allows the user to enter the OTP and submit.
+1. Allows the operator to enter the OTP and submit.
-   * Alternatively, allows the user to change entered username.
+   * Alternatively, allows the operator to change entered username.
-   * Alternatively, allows the user to request for resending the OTP.
+   * Alternatively, allows the operator to request for resending the OTP.
 5. Validates that the OTP submitted matches with the one that was generated and is submitted within its validity period.
-6. Validates that the user is not blacklisted.
-The blacklisted user details will be fetched from the server during sync.
+6. Validates that the operator is not blacklisted.
+The blacklisted operator details will be fetched from the server during sync.
-7. Validates that the user has a role of Registration Officer or Supervisor.
+7. Validates that the operator has a role of Registration Officer or Supervisor.
-8. On successful validation of all conditions above, displays the logged in screen to the user
+8. On successful validation of all conditions above, displays the logged in screen to the operator

 #### D. Restrict access to each MOSIP feature to authorized users. [**[↑]**](#table-of-content)

-In MOSIP system, a user can have multiple role.
-When a user is registered on admin portal, the system allows a user to assign multiple roles.
+In MOSIP system, an operator can have multiple role.
+When an operator is registered on admin portal, the system allows an operator to assign multiple roles.

-When a logged in user tries to access a feature on the registration client, the system determines if the requested feature is accessible to the role(s) mapped to the user.
+When a logged in operator tries to access a feature on the registration client, the system determines if the requested feature is accessible to the role(s) mapped to the operator.
-1. If yes, permits the user to access the requested feature.
+1. If yes, permits the operator to access the requested feature.
 1. If no, displays an error message or hide the link to the feature as applicable.
 The UX design will drive whether to hide a link or display an error by clicking the link.
 1. Both registration officers and supervisors can access the following features.
 The role to rights mapping is configurable at a country level.
 The list given below corresponds to the default configuration.
    * Login